The Complete Guide for American Companies Expanding to Canada

 immigration-docs-canada-1920x1080

-The coronavirus pandemic has closed borders and slowed immigration around the world, drastically impacting global economies.
-But despite COVID-19, The Global Talent Stream (GTS) program in Canada continues to operate.
-The goal of the GTS program is to expedite and ease the processing time for visa and work permit applications for foreign nationals who possess unique talents or are highly skilled.
+Global events have disrupted immigration processes worldwide, impacting economies significantly.
+However, the Global Talent Stream (GTS) program in Canada continues to operate, aiming to expedite and ease visa and work permit applications for foreign nationals who possess unique talents or are highly skilled.

-The typical timelines are 10 business days to assess applications and 14 business days to process work permits for qualified workers, though COVID-19 has significantly impacted these quick turnaround times.
+Typically, it takes 10 business days to assess applications and 14 business days to process work permits for qualified workers.
+Despite recent challenges, these timelines have remained relatively efficient.

-Overall, GTS has given Canadian employers increased access to global talent.
-Despite many industries taking a hit due to COVID-19, some of Canada’s talent needs have become even more pressing during this pandemic.
-And while overall immigration has slowed, the efficiency and flexibility of the GTS program have allowed Canada to respond to urgent global talent needs during its fight against COVID-19.
+The GTS program has increased Canadian employers’ access to global talent.
+Some of Canada’s talent needs have become more pressing recently, and the efficiency and flexibility of the GTS program have allowed Canada to respond to these urgent global talent needs.

-So the quick overview is that while immigration has suffered overall due to COVID, GTS has enabled Canada to continue hiring in-demand jobs, particularly those aimed at fighting the pandemic.
-How has this compared to the GTS counterpart in the US, the H-1B visa?
+In summary, while overall immigration has faced hurdles, the GTS program has enabled Canada to continue hiring for in-demand jobs.
+How does this compare to the GTS counterpart in the US, the H-1B visa?

 Understanding the US H-1B visa process